vilcans/screenplain/README.markdown

 software.

-The magic that Screenplain performs is to take your plain text file and convert it to a good looking PDF in standard screenplay format.
+The magic that Screenplain performs is to take your plain text file and convert it to a good looking screenplay in an industry standard format.
 Send that file off to your producer, agent, director or screenwriting competition.
+Currently, the supported output formats are FDX and HTML.
+PDF will hopefully be supported in a not too distant future.

 An [Online version of Screenplain](http://screenplain.appspot.com) is available, running on Google App Engine.